ading2210/poe-api/README.md

 ```

 ## Copyright:
 This program is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
-All code, with the exception of the GraphQL queries, has been written by me, [ading2210](https://github.com/ading2210).
+Most code, with the exception of the GraphQL queries, has been written by me, [ading2210](https://github.com/ading2210).

+Reverse engineering the `poe-tag-id` header has been done by [xtekky](https://github.com/xtekky) in [PR #39](https://github.com/ading2210/poe-api/pull/39).

 Most of the GraphQL queries are taken from [muharamdani/poe](https://github.com/muharamdani/poe), which is licenced under the ISC License.